codebrowse/docs/README.md

 ## Features

-Python Docs provides easy access to Modules and Imports.
+Python Docs provides easy access to modules and imports.
 Functions and classes are on the way, and support for statements and expressions is in the roadmap.

 ### Modules